AMBacelar/kimbundu-next/README.md

 - [ ] "Kimbundu basics" page (numbers, things, greetings etc.)
 - [ ] analytics proxy to avoid adblock $$$
 - [ ] Browser Extension?
-- [ ] What the hell is NLP(Natural Language Processing)?
-And How can it be of use for this project?
 - [ ] browse section
 - [ ] better word/phrase discovery
 - [ ] full phrase/sentence search/translation